divyanshu9821/obsidian-pdf-scroll-lock-plugin/readme.md

 **This plugin resolves this by locking the embed pdf from scrolling by default and provide the toggle button in the toolbar for turn on and off this plugin per embedded pdf**

 ![embedded pdf toolbar image](embed-pdf-toolbar.png)

+### Installation steps

+1. download the `main.js` and `manifest.json` from this repository
+2. put these files inside your `<path to your vault>/.obsidian/plugins/` folder
+3. open the command palette by pressing `ctrl + p` and run command `Reload app without saving`
+4. go in `Community Plugins` inside settings and toggle the plugin (make sure restricted mode is off)